fobser/ansible-role-mailserver/README.md

 This is still a WIP, so far, you need to create DKIM keys, new users and DNS entrys.
 Also, you need to enable dovecot, smtpd, rspamd and dkimproxy_{in,out} at boot.

+You need to adjust your pf.conf.

+Also, you need to delete examples on /etc/mail/virtuals and /etc/mail/domains

 Feedback is welcome.

 Example Playbook